espaciomore/IRTAF/README.md

 # IRTAF
 Image Recognition Test Automation Framework (csharp)

-Watch a sample tutorial on [espaciomore YouTube channel](https://youtu.be/Din7Qi0-unQ)
+A sample tutorial will be published later on [espaciomore YouTube channel]()